henryj320/network_glance/development_notes.md

             - ` sudo python ./basic_viewer/api.py `
         - For some reason, Dev_glance is not returning the correct responses.
             - Changing from Tuple to array
+            - Tried adding it as a global variable
+            - Just do it using the network table instead